 Outside Café Momus, last-minute Christmas shopping is in progress.
 Rodolfo introduces Mimì to his friends.
 Marcello loses his temper when his old flame, Musetta, walks by with Alcindoro, her companion; his upper-class impatience drives her to make an outrageous scene.
 Finally, she despatches Alcindoro to buy her a pair of shoes and throws herself into Marcello’s arms.
 The waiter arrives with the bill.
 As a military tattoo passes by, Musetta instructs the Bohemians to add their bill to hers: Alcindoro can settle them both.

-It is now February.
+On a cold February dawn, people enter the district looking for work.
 Mimì asks Marcello to speak to Rodolfo for her because his jealousy has made their life together impossible.
-She then overhears the men talking about her: Rodolfo believes she is so ill that her only chance of recovery is to leave him and his life of poverty.
+She overhears the men talking about her: Rodolfo believes she is so ill that her only chance of recovery is to leave him and his life of poverty.
 Marcello and Musetta quarrel while Rodolfo and Mimì confront the necessity of separation.

-Later in spring, Marcello and Rodolfo are trying to work, though their thoughts stray to their absent lovers.
+It is spring.
+Marcello and Rodolfo are alone again, trying to work, though their thoughts stray to their absent lovers.
 Schaunard and Colline bring some meagre food and the four friends pretend that they are enjoying a fine dinner party with dancing.
 They are interrupted when Musetta bursts in to say that Mimì is dying.
 She wants to be with Rodolfo.
 The friends do what they can but it is too late to save her.